WHY Should I Compost?

 There are two questions to ask yourself to figure out if an item is compostable:

-1. Is it solely made out of nature-made materials?
+- Is it solely sourced from nature-made materials?

 If you answer YES to the first question and answer NO for the second question, then that item is compostable!
 Add it to the pile!
 Nonetheless, here are a few examples of things that you can compost: